 Objective

-The goal of obs4MIPs is to enable the research community to more effectively use observational products for Earth System Model (ESM) Evaluation, Research and Development (ERD) and to facilitate stronger and more frequent interactions between observations and modelling communities with the aim of accelerating model improvements.
+The goal of the obs4MIPs Steering Panel is to enable the research community to more effectively use observational products to support/facilitate Earth System Model (ESM) evaluation, research and development.

 Tasks